Chastity, Purity, Affection, and Marital Love

-Each person should be invited to share something or ask a question if he/she chooses to regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Each person should be invited to share something or ask a question if he/she chooses regarding the questions/discussion starters below.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter One.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question someone else has.
+Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Six.
+The goal is to share personally and to make sure that the faith of our Church is clearly expressed and understood by all.

 - What does it mean to be a “sexual being?”
 How is our love expressed through our sexuality in various ways to various people in our lives?

 - What is the “Universal Call to Chastity?”
 How is it that we are all called to chastity?
-How is chastity different than celibacy?
+How is chastity different from celibacy?

-- How do husband and wife live chastity?
+- How do husband and wife live chastely?

 - There are many temptations to abuse sexuality.
-Discuss any of the following abuses in a holy and healthy way: Adultery, fornication, free union, polygamy, masturbation, prostitution.
+Discuss any of the following abuses in a holy and healthy way: adultery, fornication, free union, polygamy, masturbation, and prostitution.

 - Divorce – Though it is God’s intention and design that marriage be for life, divorce is a reality in many lives.
 For those who are comfortable, feel free to share any experiences of the causes and/or effects of divorce.
 Discuss also the responsibility of spouses who enter into divorce seeking God’s will wholeheartedly.
 Discuss, especially, Canon 1153 as quoted in the book.

-- Contraception – This is a teaching of our faith that is clear and definitive, but is also exceptionally difficult for many to accept and live.
+- Contraception – This is a teaching of our faith that is clear and definitive but is also exceptionally difficult for many to accept and live.
 Discuss the reasons for that.
 Discuss, especially, the ways in which our culture influences this practice.
-Also make sure that those who have questions or are confused on the teachings of our faith understand our teachings clearly.
-Discuss clearly natural family planning and how this is a faithful embrace of the plan of God.
+Also make sure that those who have questions or are confused about the teachings of our faith understand our teachings clearly.
+Discuss clearly natural family planning and how this is a faithful embrace of God’s plan.